Demerits and penalties for not meeting mutual obligation requirements

 Job seekers and ParentsNext participants could get demerits and financial penalties for not meeting mutual obligation requirements without a valid reason.

 Who this applies to

-Demerits and financial penalties for not meeting mutual obligation requirements under the Targeted Compliance Framework apply to both:
+Demerits and financial penalties for not meeting mutual obligation requirements under the Targeted Compliance Framework apply to:

-- job seekers with a jobactive and Disability Employment Services provider
+- job seekers in jobactive or Disability Employment Services